 23 APRIL 2025

-In this article, Claire Lewis, Assistant Psychologist from The ADHD Foundation Neurodiversity Charity, explores how small changes in the school day can make a big difference for children with additional needs.
 With so many hours spent in school, it’s important that every child feels safe, understood, and valued.
-Claire shares practical ideas to help create more inclusive classrooms, so all children have the chance to feel calm, confident, and ready to learn.
+In this article, we share practical ideas to help create more inclusive classrooms, so all children have the chance to feel calm, confident, and ready to learn.

-Children spend at least 6 hours at school a day, 190 days per year from the age of 4 until at least 16.
-Or at least this is the goal.
+Children spend at least 6 hours at school a day, that's 190 days per year from the age of 4 until at least 16.
 This period of time is designed to provide children with the education and socialisation skills needed in order to thrive in society and help to prepare them for adulthood.

-1 in 5 of us are neurodiverse, that is 20%.
-That means that in every classroom there might be on average 4 to 5 neurodiverse children present who may have additional needs.
-This is without mentioning children who are not neurodiverse yet still have additional needs.
+1 in 5 of us are neurodivergent, that is 20% (ADHD Foundation, 2025).
+That means that in every classroom, there might be on average 4 to 5 neurodivergent children present who may have additional needs.
+This is without mentioning children who are not neurodivergent, yet still have additional needs.
 For example, the rates of childhood anxiety and depression are on the rise, and these conditions can also have a detrimental effect on a person's ability and capacity to learn at an academic level, but also on their lived educational experience.

 How can we be more inclusive?